-Jutting from the Atlantic Ocean around 8 miles from Ballinskelligs Bay off the tip of the Iveragh Peninsula stand Skellig Michael and Little Skellig.
+Skellig Michael and Little Skellig jut from the Atlantic Ocean around 8 miles from Ballinskelligs Bay off the tip of the Iveragh Peninsula.

-Remote.
-Isolated.
-Beautiful.
-The islands have an almost prehistoric feel about them.
+The remote and isolated islands have an almost prehistoric feel about them.

-The islands are widely regarded as one of Europe’s most perplexing and remote sacred sites.
+The Skelligs are widely regarded as one of Europe’s most perplexing and remote sacred sites.

 In 1996, UNESCO gave recognition to Skellig Michael and its “outstanding universal value”, placing it upon the World Heritage List, where it sits proudly next to the likes of the Giants Causeway and Yellowstone National Park.